 Not surprisingly, US military personnel, as well as foreign journalists visiting the military bases, began calling attention to the lack of medical services in the region.
 Their criticism often concerned the lack of treatment for tuberculosis and treatable infections, such as scabies.
 At one point, the US military flew medicine into Southampton Island after expressing shock at the lack of response to a meningitis epidemic.
-In order to avoid international embarrassment, the Canadian government determined they would have to be seen as helping Inuit.
-While the Northwest Territories government largely dismissed the international concern regarding medical services in the north, the federal government did move to investigate.

-A 1943 federally commissioned report concluded that the general lack of proper medical care for Inuit was attributable to the distance and isolation of the north and problems associated with transportation.
+In order to avoid international embarrassment, the Canadian government determined they would have to be seen as helping the Inuit.
+While the Northwest Territories government largely dismissed the international concern regarding the medical services in the North, the federal government did move to investigate.
+A 1943 federally commissioned report concluded that the general lack of proper medical care for Inuit was attributable to the distance and isolation of the North and problems associated with transportation.
 Despite recommendations provided in the report, government officials remained in disagreement over what measures should be taken to remedy the situation and to what extent the government was obliged to provide medical services.
-This uncertainty was compounded by the fact that the Canadian government was still under no statutory obligation to provide health services to Inuit.